So you’ve decided to go to Redang from Kuala Lumpur? How wonderful – Redang Island really is a stunning place.

 Once your time on the paradise island of Redang has come to an end, you’ll need to make your way back.
 If you are heading from Redang to Kuala Lumpur, you can repeat the same steps that you took to get there – but in the reverse order.

-You can choose to take the ferry back to either Shahbandar Jetty or Merang Jetty.
-From here, you have the option of taking a bus or taxi to the airport or driving through to Kuala Lumpur (in a car or bus).
+You can choose to fly directly back to Kuala Lumpur Subang Airport or take the ferry back to either Shahbandar Jetty or Merang Jetty.
+From here, you have the option of taking a bus or taxi to the airport or driving through to Kuala Lumpur (in a car, taxi or bus).

 Decide which option works best for you regarding time, cost and convenience.